jadounrahul/kartsnms/doc/Alerting/Transports.md

 ## Elasticsearch

-You can have LibreNMS send alerts to an elasticsearch database.
+You can have KartsNMS send alerts to an elasticsearch database.
 Each fault will be sent as a separate document.

 **Example:**